-This is our Rugby World Cup Injuries page where we will update you with all the injuries to players likely to be involved in Japan.
+This is our Rugby World Cup Injuries page where we will update you with all the injuries to players.

 Rugby World Cup Injuries

-Welcome to our 2019 Rugby World Cup Injuries page where we will update you with all the injuries to players who could miss the World Cup.
+Welcome to our 2019 Rugby World Cup Injuries page where we will update you with all the injuries to players during the tournament.

 If there any players we have missed, do not hesitate to let us know via our social media channels but please bare in mind that this list will constantly be updated as injury news is released.